GreysonR/ter.js/tutorials/02 Creating a Body.md

 	friction: 0.1,

 	round: 0, // How much vertices are rounded
-	roundQuality: 20, // Quality of the rounding
+	roundQuality: 20, // Quality of the rounding: Higher means lower vertice density, or lower quality

 	isStatic: false, // If the body is moveable
 	isSensor: false, // If the body should act like a sensor; Sensors detect collisions, but don't actually hit other bodies